 Final approval of content is the responsibility of the editorial team overseen by our clinical director and editor in chief, Dr Janine Bycroft.

-The Health Navigator website has a Health on the Net (HON) certificate, which provides an independent guarantee that this health website, at the date of its certification, complies with and pledges to honour the 8 principles of the HON Code of Conduct as drawn up by the HON Foundation.
+The Health Navigator website has a Health on the Net (HON) certificate, which provides an independent guarantee that this health website, at the date of its certification, complies with and pledges to honour the eight principles of the HON Code of Conduct as drawn up by the HON Foundation.

 In line with our vision to provide reliable, independent health information, no pharmaceutical advertising is accepted for use on the Health Navigator NZ website.

 Acknowledgements and thanks

 This initiative was only possible through the generous donation of time and effort by many, many people.
 Sustaining such a community initiative is an ongoing challenge, as one of our key aims is to remain completely independent of any drug company funding or influence.
 We need your help to keep this website up to date and relevant.

 We are particularly grateful for initial seed funding from the following district health boards to help us get started between 2008 to 2011:

 - Waitematā DHB